The first month of the second quarter signifies a substantial relief from rainfall in

 Heat index

-It is noted that heat index values are ascertained for locations in the shade and with gentle breezes.
-With exposure to direct sunshine, the heat index could climb by 15 Fahrenheit (8 Celsius) degrees.
+Be advised, the heat index considers values for conditions in shade and with a light breeze.
+Exposure to the direct sun could elevate the heat index by 15 Fahrenheit (8 Celsius) degrees.

 Humidity